VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Methodology

 \subsection{Case Study}

-To illustrate how VisNec identified problematic and high value samples, we show two representative cases in Fig.~\ref{fig:case_study}.
+To illustrate how VisNec identified problematic and high-value samples, we show three representative cases in Fig.~\ref{fig:case_study}.

-\\ \textbf{Low VisNec (Misalignment)} The left example receives a negative score (-1.21), revealing multiple annotation errors.
+\\ \textbf{Low VisNec (Misalignment).} The left example receives a negative score (-1.21), revealing multiple annotation errors.
 First, the question "Is it outdoors?" is answered "Yes," but the image clearly shows an indoor scene with furniture and walls.
 Second, when asked "In which part of the picture is the happy woman?" the answer is "Left"—yet no woman is visible in the image at all.
 These contradictions mean the model performs better by ignoring the image entirely.
-Without visual input, it can at least avoid being misled by annotations that do not match the actual content.\\ \textbf{Medium VisNec (Redundant)} The middle example scores 0.21, indicating that the visual input contributes little beyond what linguistic priors already provide.
+Without visual input, it can at least avoid being misled by annotations that do not match the actual content.
+VisNec correctly assigns a negative score to such samples and discards them outright, as their visual content actively contradicts the textual supervision rather than complementing it.\\ \textbf{Medium VisNec (Redundant).} The middle example scores 0.21, indicating that the visual input contributes little beyond what linguistic priors already provide.
 Questions such as "Is the cow's horn large or small?" and "Which place is it?" can largely be answered through general world knowledge alone, without any visual grounding.
 Such samples are not harmful but offer minimal cross-modal supervision, as the model learns nothing it could not have inferred from text alone.
-VisNec correctly assigns them a near-zero score and deprioritizes them during selection.\\ \textbf{High VisNec (Valuable)} The right example scores 3.47, showing strong visual dependency.
+VisNec correctly assigns them a near-zero score and deprioritizes them during selection, effectively treating them as visually redundant.\\ \textbf{High VisNec (Valuable).} The right example scores 3.47, showing strong visual dependency.
 The questions request descriptions of specific regions defined by coordinates [0.0, 0.25, 1.0, 0.66] and [0.0, 0.57, 0.34, 0.86].
 Without the image, these questions are impossible to answer since no amount of linguistic prior knowledge can determine what objects occupy those spatial locations.
 Such samples require leveraging visual grounding to identify the objects at these specific coordinates.
 By filtering out negative scores and prioritizing high scores within each semantic cluster, VisNec removes noisy annotations and text-solvable shortcuts while retaining samples that teach cross-modal reasoning.